Archdiocese of St. Paul and Minneapolis Vocations Office

 Bulletin Post for National Vocations Awareness Week

-As Catholics, we firmly believe that God has a plan for our lives! he calls some to marriage, some ot the priesthood, and others to religious life or to live as generous single people.
+As Catholics, we firmly believe that God has a plan for our lives!
+He calls some to marriage, some to the priesthood, some to the diaconate and others to religious life or to live as generous single people.

 Suggested Intercessions for National Vocations Awareness Week Masses: